Martin1982/php-graph-sdk/README.md

 $ ./vendor/bin/phpunit --exclude-group integration
 ```

-## Contributing

-For us to accept contributions you will have to first have signed the [Contributor License Agreement](https://developers.facebook.com/opensource/cla).
-Please see [CONTRIBUTING](https://github.com/facebook/php-graph-sdk/blob/master/CONTRIBUTING.md) for details.

 ## License

-Please see the [license file](https://github.com/facebook/php-graph-sdk/blob/master/LICENSE) for more information.
+Please see the [original license file](https://github.com/martin1982/php-graph-sdk/blob/master/LICENSE) for more information.
+For this fork's code the CC-BY-4.0 license applies.

 ## Security Vulnerabilities

-If you have found a security issue, please contact the maintainers directly at [me@sammyk.me](mailto:me@sammyk.me).
+If you have found a security issue, please contact the maintainers directly on Github via the Issues.